oskarth/nim-private-method-skipping-case/README.md

 ## Expected behavior

-`b.foo` being private should be a type mismatch error, or at least an error.
+`b.foo` being private should be a type mismatch error, or at least a warning.
 See `a.bar` and `a.quux` for two methods that provide a type mismatch error.
 Otherwise it fails silently and breaks expectations, where you need to pay attention to details of other inner modules.
+For example, you get bugs like https://github.com/status-im/nim-libp2p/pull/193